 Karl’s Story

-Karl Jones (not his real name) was an 86 year old gentleman, of no fixed address, who was admitted to the general internal medicine service in December of 2014 after having logged over 60 visits to our emergency department.
-His admitting diagnosis was progressive cognitive impairment on a background of a delusional disorder which had resulted in his inability to survive on the streets any longer.
+Karl Jones (not his real name) was an 86 year old gentleman, of no fixed address, who was admitted to the general internal medicine service in December of 2014.
+This was after having logged over 60 visits to our emergency department.
+His admitting diagnosis was progressive dementia with a delusional disorder which had resulted in his inability to survive on the streets any longer.
 At the time of his admission, there were no acute medical conditions that required management.
-Certainly, Karl’s presentation was not morning report or case discussion worthy.
+Certainly, Karl’s presentation was not morning report worthy.
 Yet in the six months that I had the pleasure of caring for him as I rotated on and off service, Karl’s story was one that would be very much remembered by myself and all those that cared for him.

 Karl was of slim build with a big shock of white hair and a wide grin who prided himself in getting dressed and showered everyday, which usually involved a hospital gown and house coat along with red socks, standard hospital attire.
 Karl’s mental health issues could result in what was sometimes deemed ‘difficult’ behavior and at times he was deemed a ‘high flight risk’, two reasons that it was difficult to find a permanent residence for Karl.
 Although medications are usually administered to help with some of these issues, Karl’s dosing regimen was actually surprisingly low.
-The secret to this lay in the creativity and patience of the care team looking after Karl. who took the time to understand how to manage his needs.
-They quickly figured out that Karl responded well to task assignments.
+The secret to this lay in the creativity and patience of the care team who took the time to understand Karl.

 One morning as I was making my way to start my rounds on the wards, I noticed Karl sitting next to a sliding door with a clipboard and pencil.
 You see, he had been assigned the task of counting the number of individuals passing through our ward.
 As I went about my daily activities, I would walk past Karl, diligently recording the comings and goings on the unit.
-The most entertaining part of this endeavor though was its conclusion.
-I would see Karl wiping his brow in exhaustion exclaiming that ‘these people’ were asking too much of him, that the job ‘was too much’.
-Of course, the very next day, he would be back at it.
+Towards the end of the day though, the pencil strokes would become progressively more erratic until finally Karl would have enough.
+He would then stand up exclaiming that ‘these people’ were asking too much of him, that the job ‘was too much’ and storm off to his room.
+Of course, the very next day, he would be right back at it.

 Some days, Karl would go to the front desk, demanding to leave and asking to close his account/pay his bill as he had “things to do/ people to see”.
 The most appropriate response to this would be to bring him back to his room, explain that a room with a lovely view of the large shopping centre located next to our hospital had been arranged and that the dinner he had ordered was on its way.
 To which he would then respond by thanking us profusely for all of our efforts and indicate that he was more than happy to stay.